Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-If you are wondering what to cook for tonight's dinner and looking for a quick and nutritious meal, try the red leaf vegetable amaranth or better known as Chinese Spinach.
+If you are wondering what to cook for tonight's dinner and looking for a quick and nutritious meal, try the red leaf vegetable amaranth or better known as Chinese Spinach, which is also known for its many nutritional benefits.

 100-gram of Chinese Spinach will give you: